 Over the past decade students have embraced the ability to take classes online.
-Thanks to advanced technology and the increased availability of high speed Internet, students can attend online classes and have much the same experience as in a traditional classroom with some aspects actually improved.
+Thanks to advanced technology and the increased availability of high-speed Internet, students can attend online classes and have access to the same quality educational resources and experiences they would receive in a traditional classroom, with some aspects actually improved.

 Our Online Interactive Instruction™ model takes a modern approach to online paralegal education.
 Attend classes wherever you are with your computer, laptop, tablet, or smartphone and broadband Internet connection.
 Meet with your instructor and classmates once a week to learn new information and gain skills.
 Use the rest of the week to prepare, study, and collaborate.
-Online classes or traditional classroom.
-Same curriculum.
-Same results.
+Whether you prefer online classes or a traditional classroom setting, you receive the same curriculum and the same proven results.

 Note: Due to COVID-19 and the need for social distancing, Center for Advanced Legal Studies is only enrolling students into online programs at this time.